magenta/magenta-js/music/README.md

 **⭐️Demo:** [GANHarp](https://ganharp.ctpt.co/) by [Counterpoint](https://ctpt.co/).

 ## Model Checkpoints
-Since `@magenta/music` does not support training these models in the browser, you must use weights from a model trained with the Python-based [Magenta models][magenta-models].
+Most `@magenta/music` models (with the exception of MidiMe) do not support training in the browser (because they require a large amount of data, which would take an incredibly long time), and they use weights from a model trained with the Python-based [Magenta models][magenta-models].
 We are also making available our own hosted pre-trained checkpoints.

 ### Pre-trained hosted checkpoints
 Several pre-trained checkpoints for all of our models are available and hosted on GCS.
 The full list is available in [this table](https://github.com/tensorflow/magenta-js/blob/master/music/checkpoints/README.md#table) and can be accessed programmatically via a JSON index [here](https://goo.gl/magenta/js-checkpoints-json).